superphy/gamechanger/docs/manuscript.md

 We have previously developed the software platform Panseq, for the analyses of thousands of genomes in a pan-genome context, where both the presence / absence of the accessory genome and SNPs within the shared core-genome are computed [@Laing2010].
 Additionally, we recently released a platform for the predictive genomics of _Escherichia coli_, called SuperPhy, in which markers statistically biased within groups of bacteria, based on any metadata category, can be identified [@Whiteside2016].

 In this study we use our previously created software to examine the pan-genome of _Salmonella enterica_, a species that contains human-adapted strains responsible for typhoid fever, as well as a large number of non-typhoidal strains responsible for an estimated 93.8 million annual cases of enteric illness worldwide [@Gal-Mor2014, @Majowicz2010].
+The species _S. enterica_ is divided into six subspecies: _enterica_, _salamae_, _arizonae_, _diarizonae_, _houtenae_, and _indica_.
+Over 99% of human disease caused by _S. enterica_ is done so by subspecies _enterica_, with the World Health Organization estimating that _S. enterica_ infections from contaminated food alone, constitute a loss of 6.43 million disability adjusted life years worldwide, more than any other enteric pathogen [@Kirk2015].
 We identify _S. enterica_ species- and subspecies-specific markers, as well as markers predictive of serotype for subspecies enterica.
 While this study focused on _S. senterica_, the tools and approach are broadly applicable to any species or collection of genomes.

 # Results